definecoder/CS24-p2-define-coders/README.md

 ## Configuration

-In the `/server` & `/client` directory, rename `.env.example` to `.env` and fill in your PostgreSQL database details and other environment variables from [this google doc link](https://docs.google.com/document/d/1j1UFD3U4ejqeDRb26N9WffqvaLzwYYAxGY2OaWlZTO4/edit?usp=sharing).
+In the `/server` & `/client` directory, rename `.env.example` to `.env` and fill in your PostgreSQL database details `with you postgres password e.g: "postgresql://postgres:YOURPASSWORDHERE@127.0.0.1:5432/ecosync"` and other environment variables from [this google doc link](https://docs.google.com/document/d/1j1UFD3U4ejqeDRb26N9WffqvaLzwYYAxGY2OaWlZTO4/edit?usp=sharing).

 ## Running the Application